-Project Number: 2023-U31 Utilities Vanderveen Drive: Entire Length NEW
+Project Number: 2023-U31 Utilities Vanderveen Drive: Entire Length NEW Description: Repair of any util ity issues identified during street construction.

 Description: Repair of any utility issues identified during street construction.

 Justification: This project is to repair issues that will be found during street construction to the water distribution system and sanitary sewer collections.
 The sanitary sewer was installed in 1950, and water main was installed 1989.
 Newly added due to expanded asset management plan including more utility detail related to street construction.